 The trail will be marked with the exception of any paddling stages.
-Regional maps will be provided and safety boats will be on hand to assist with open water navigation.
+Safety boats will be on hand to assist with open water navigation.

 What accommodations are there for persons with a disability?

-The race Course involves highly variable terrain and water sports.
+The race course involves highly variable terrain and watersports.
 Persons with a disability that limits their ability either to cycle, traverse uneven terrain on foot, or paddle in open water are encouraged to consider the relay.
-Those who have difficulty running on trail can also compete in the paddle-bike-paddle Subaru Duathlon where there is under 300m of running to connect the course, all on even ground.
+Those who simply have difficulty running on trail can also compete in the paddle-bike-paddle Subaru Duathlon where there is under 300m of running to connect the course, all on even ground.